-Goodbye Christopher Robin, which hit theaters on October 13, ostensibly tells the true story behind Winnie-the-Pooh.
+There's been major cinematic interest around Christopher Robin in the past year or so.
+Disney just released Christopher Robin, a re-imagining of the character as an adult.
+But Goodbye Christopher Robin, which hit theaters in October 2017, ostensibly tells the true story behind the little boy who so loved Winnie-the-Pooh.
 It shows how creator A.A.
 Milne (Domnhall Gleeson), seeking to make sense of life after the trauma of World War I, took his son, Christopher Robin Milne (Will Tilston) on various adventures in the woods surrounding their Sussex house.
 Nicknamed "Billy Moon," Christopher Robin is a bright, curious boy with a fantastic imagination, who makes up a whole world for his teddy bear, Winnie.
 Seeing the potential joy this could bring to others, Milne used his own experiences with Billy Moon and turned it into a pop culture phenomenon.
 So far, so good.

 The bother (get it?) comes when, in light of the book's monumental success, Milne and his wife, Daphne (Margot Robbie) push Billy Moon to make public appearances in character.
 He does radio interviews, is forced to dress up like Christopher Robin to greet other children, and generally has his entire existence subsumed by this narrative that had once been just his.
 He is basically the original child star.
 And his parents — if you believe the movie, his mother foremost — are his managers.
 Eventually, Milne — with a little reality check from Nanny Nu (Kelly Macdonald) — realizes that this was all too much for his son, and sends him off to boarding school, where he is mercilessly bullied until he voluntarily joins the army as a private in World War II.
 He never took a cent from the millions of dollars his story made, and the whole thing eventually led to his estrangement from his family.